i-doit/api-client-php/README.md

 ####    Updates

-Composer has the great advantage (besides many others) that you can simply update the API client by running:
+Composer has the great advantage (besides many others) that you can simply update the API client library by running:

 ~~~ {.bash}
 composer update